 Herpes

 The herpes virus is extremely common.
-In infected people, it is constantly present in the body in a latent (inactive) or active form.
+In infected people, it is constantly present in the body in latent (inactive) or active form.

 Its activity provokes a decrease in immunity and is manifested by the following symptoms:

-• rise in temperature;
+• increased temperature;

 • weakness;